Law School Case Brief

 Pavan v.
 Smith - 137 S. Ct.
 2075 (2017)

+The petitioners here are two married same-sex couples who conceived children through anonymous sperm donation.
 Leigh and Jana Jacobs were married in Iowa in 2010, and Terrah and Marisa Pavan were married in New Hampshire in 2011.
-These two same-sex married couples conceived children through anonymous sperm donation.
 Leigh and Terrah each gave birth to a child in Arkansas in 2015.
 When it came time to secure birth certificates for the newborns, each couple filled out paperwork listing both spouses as parents—Leigh and Jana in one case, Terrah and Marisa in the other.
-Both times, however, the Arkansas Department of Health issued certificates bearing only the birth mother’s name based on Ark.
-Code Ann. § 20-18-401 (2014), which required the name of a mother's male spouse to appear on a child's birth certificate, but which did not include the female spouses of women who gave birth in the State.
+Both times, however, the Arkansas Department of Health issued certificates bearing only the birth mother’s name.

-The Court held that Ark.
-Code Ann. § 20-18-401 (2014), which required the name of a mother's male spouse to appear on a child's birth certificate, but which did not include the female spouses of women who gave birth in the State, violated the Constitution and the mandate of Obergefell v.
-Hodges, which provided same-sex couples the constellation of benefits that the States had linked to marriage.
-Under § 20-18-401, same-sex parents in Arkansas lacked the same right as opposite-sex parents to be listed on a child's birth certificate, and these certificates were more than a mere marker of biological relationships because the State used birth certificates to give married parents a form of legal recognition that was not available to unmarried parents, and Obergefell proscribed such disparate treatment.
-The Court granted the petition for a writ of certiorari.
+The court held that Ark.
+Code Ann. § 20-18-401 (2014), which required the name of a mother's male spouse to appear on a child's birth certificate, but which did not include the female spouses of women who gave birth in the State, violated the mandate of Obergefell, which provided same-sex couples the constellation of benefits that the States had linked to marriage; Under § 20-18-401, same-sex parents in Arkansas lacked the same right as opposite-sex parents to be listed on a child's birth certificate, and these certificates were more than a mere marker of biological relationships because the State used birth certificates to give married parents a form of legal recognition that was not available to unmarried parents, and Obergefell proscribed such disparate treatment.

 Access the full text case